 The Eva Dimitrov, MD & PAHPM Student Scholarship:

-The Physician Assistants in Hospice and Palliative Medicine (PAHPM), a constituent organization of the
+The Physician Associates in Hospice and Palliative Medicine (PAHPM), a constituent organization of the

 2. Membership in PAHPM (Click here for FREE PAHPM Student Membership